Energy Resources of Australia Ltd operates as a uranium producer.

 Insider Buying: Insufficient data to determine if insiders have bought more shares than they have sold in the past 3 months.

-Dilution of Shares: Shareholders have been substantially diluted in the past year, with total shares outstanding growing by 613%.
+Dilution of Shares: Shareholders have not been meaningfully diluted in the past year.

-Energy Resources of Australia Ltd's company bio, employee growth, exchange listings and data sources
+Energy Resources of Australia Ltd's employee growth, exchange listings and data sources

 - Name: Energy Resources of Australia Ltd